 My family and I have just moved back to my hometown of Bega, NSW from Montana, a US state which has a strong culture of hunting [and has had a hunting season in effect since 1872!] a fact which means the native animal populations of common animals like deer, elk and bighorn sheep there are kept in check.

 There are, of course, roadkill deaths in Montana but a new scavenging law introduced a few years ago means that those who are hit are quickly moved off roadways – and eaten.

-When we left Montana, the contents of our freezer included white wrapped packages labelled “roadkill buck,” meat that was gifted to us by a friend who saw a deer hit and salvaged it.
+When we left Montana, the contents of our freezer included white wrapped packages labeled “roadkill buck,” meat that was gifted to us by a friend who saw a deer hit and salvaged it.

-[Thanks to our friend Ben’s humour, we also had packages of meat in our freezer labelled “tender meat snake” (instead of the more conventional “backstrap” and “tenderloin”)]
+[Thanks to our friend Ben’s humor, we also had packages of meat in our freezer labeled “tender meat snake” (instead of the more conventional “backstrap” and “tenderloin”)]

 “Were there always this many roadkill animals?”
 I asked my brother, wondering if three years away had caused me to gloss over the reality of the situation.

 “Nah, it’s just really bad at the moment because of the drought,” Laurie answered.

 It is dry.
 It’s not the driest I’ve seen this land, but the grass is shorn down to brown stubble and the creek makes a narrow path through its bed.

 The dry is causing animals to roam further to find food and water, crossing more roads in the process.